0825eshaan/0825eshaan/README.md

 I'm a highschooler and aspiring engineer exploring technology, AI, and innovation.

 - Currently working on: **Dexarm**, a low-cost prosthetic arm with high range of motion.
-- Interested in: Engineering, AI, and Entrepreneurship.
+- Interested in: Engineering, Artificial Intelligence, and Entrepreneurship.
 - Open to: Collaborations, internships, and research opportunities.

 ## My Tools